Skip to main content

 );

-Let's assume that we have LoginGuard that redirects all routes to /login if a user is not logged in.
-It means when we initialize the router we should end up on /login.
-So let's do that.
+Let's assume that the guard redirects all routes to /login if a user is not logged in.
+It means when the app has been initialized, the router should end up on /login.

 if (fixture.ngZone) {